Vivek-Raman/react-iconify-picker/README.md

 | `slots.error`     | `React.ComponentType`                                 | A react component to display when an error occurred when searching |

 All the props are optional.

+Huge thanks to the original author of this component!
+I just wanted to remove the dependency on MUI for my own use.

+> Forked from @zunicornshift/mui-iconify-picker